 I am a BACP (British Association of Counselling and Psychotherapy) accredited Counsellor and Psychotherapist.
 I qualified at Birkbeck college in 2004 after many years of related experience.
 I have worked with a wide range of issues which are listed below.

 Philosophy / approach

 Psycho-dynamic, Attachment and Systemic theories form much of the backdrop to my approach.

-In a nutshell, I believe there are many factors which influence who we become; starting with the interplay between the characteristics we are born with and our early life experience of close relationships within the broader context of culture and religion.
+In summary, I believe there are many factors which influence who we become; starting with the interplay between the characteristics we are born with and our early life experience of close relationships within the broader context of culture and religion.
 This has a continuing, though not always conscious, influence on our everyday lives and affects the way we relate to others, and our ability to form lasting and positive relationships.

 We are often drawn to people who are familiar and/ or compensate for aspects in ourselves.
 Those closest to us will have a continuing influence.
 When our choices have been good we flourish or they can confirm our worst fears reinforcing destructive patterns of relating.
 I am very interested in helping people think about their relationships with an aim to help you break out of old destructive patterns.

 Areas of speciality: